zoezebra/vartest/lessons/lesson_01/README.rst

 #.
 Create a variable called `eggs` and assign it the value of `12`

 #.
-Divide the `eggs` variable by `2` and return the result
+Divide the `eggs` variable by `2` using a division operator and return the
+result

 String operations on a variable
 -------------------------------

-#.
-The file `string_ops.py` contains several string variables already.
-Begin by
-   adding a new line to concatenate the strings and save the resultant string into a new variable.
+Begin by adding a new line to concatenate the strings variables using the string concatenation operator and save the resultant string into a new variable.

-#.
-Add another line to slice the new string variable in half.

-#.
-Return the first half.
+Next, add another line to slice the new string variable in half.
+Return the first half of the variable.

 String formatting with variable substitution
 --------------------------------------------